vitejs/vite/docs/guide/api-environment-plugins.md

 Please share your feedback with us.
 :::

-## Accessing the current environment in hooks
+## Accessing the Current Environment in Hooks

 Given that there were only two Environments until Vite 6 (`client` and `ssr`), a `ssr` boolean was enough to identify the current environment in Vite APIs.
 Plugin Hooks received a `ssr` boolean in the last options parameter, and several APIs expected an optional last `ssr` parameter to properly associate modules to the correct environment (for example `server.moduleGraph.getModuleByUrl(url, { ssr })`).